tybottorff/bottorffdocs/linsley_postdoc/notes/literature_notes.md

  - three cases of 100% homology between tumor associated antigens and microbiota-derived antigens of the Firmicutes and Bacteroidetes phyla (> 90% of gut microbiota)
  - likely induction of crossreactive T CD8<sup>+</sup> T cells, so anti-microbiota T cell memory could serve as anti-cancer T cell memory
  - **biological significance may depend on when individuals encounter microbiota species with antigens similar to tumor: early in life would mean that immune system could recognize antigens as self and that specific T cell clones would be removed (as tumor presenting homologous TAA would have an advantage), but if microbiota colonizes gut later in life the immune system could recognize peptide as non-self and then tumor would be exposed to specific memory T cells**
+# Molecular pathways of colon inflammation induced by cancer immunotherapy
+ - CD8 T cells underlie colitis irAEs, substantial fraction of colitis-associated CD8 T cels originate from Trm populations explaining the frequent early onset of colitis symptoms following ICB
+ - **n = 8 (melanoma ICB colitis), n = 8 (HC), n = 6 (melanoma ICB no irAE), looks like a good dataset!
+TCR and RNA!**
+# Molecular signatures of antitumor neoantigen-reactive T cells from metastatic human cancers
+ - neoantigen-specific TILs exhibited tumor-specific expansion with dysfunctional phenotypes, distinct from blood-emigrant bystanders and regulatory TILs
+ - neoantigen-specific TILs largely exhibited tumor-specific clonal expansion, with only limited overlap with dually expanded TILs found in the peripheral blood, possible caveat to any PBMC-based TCR feature analysis is that we don't know if they are tumor-specific or not, although here this is just neoantigen, so perhaps there is more sharing betweeen PBMC and TILs targeting tumor-associated antigens
 # mTOR regulates T cell exhaustion and PD-1-targeted immunotherapy response during chronic viral infection
  - background: PD-1-blockade enhances T cell response by promoting differentiation of stem-like T cells towards TIM3<sup>+</sup> cells
  - results: blocking mTOR during T cell expansion enhances T cell response (stem-like T cells accumulate), but blocking mTOR after exhaustion has progressed causes immunosuppression (decreased TIM3<sup>+</sup> cells, increased viral load)